masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 ### Conclusion

 This concludes the Masari wallet activity.
 Enjoy hodling your Masari in a paper wallet!
+If you have any questions, hop on any Masari community and ask for help.